RuxuePeng/Spr2017-Proj1-RuxuePeng/README.md

 └── output/
 ```
 To reproduce the result:
 Please see each subfolder for a README file.
+Main result can be reproduced from the rp2815-proj1.Rmd file in the lib forder.
 *Before you start, please clone/download this entire project folder and set R/Rstudio working directory at the Doc folder of this project*

 Further Learning Materials: